-Sterling by Music Man Left Handed Guitars and Bass Guitars
+Sterling by Music Man Left Handed Bass Guitars

 The iconic StingRay bass continues to dominate stages and studios around the world.
 The no nonsense design, the tones from the 3-band preamp and pickup, the ash body, the familiar oval pickguard has supported the most important music of our generation.
 No denying the impact the StingRay bass has had on bassists and music in general.